 A few thousand years ago, Egyptians developed a system of traceable measurement, now known as Metrology.
-In the days of the Pharaohs and Kings, a carved granite block measured from a Pharaoh's forearm to the tip his index finger plus the width of his palm was made and became the reference for length (the Royal Cubit Master).
+In the days of the Pharaohs and kings, a carved granite block measured from a Pharaohs forearm to the tip his index finger plus the width of his palm was made and became the reference for length (the Royal Cubit Master).
 Architects and craftsmen in the building of the Pyramids, tombs, and temples then compared to this reference.
 The result of this measure and the traceability to the Royal Cubit Master mandated is still one of today's wonders.
-The Pyramids were built to a total tolerance (loosely translated, error) of +/- 0.05%.
+The Pyramids were built to a total tolerance (loosely translated, error) of +/-0.05 %.
 That means that for every 125 feet, the Egyptian builders were off by less than an inch!
-One might note that if the holders of the Royal Cubit Master copies did not bring in their copy weekly for comparison to the master, the penalty was death!
-(If interested in the rest of this bite from history and to give credit where it is due, please visit: http://www.ncsli.org/misc/cubit.cfm).
+One might note that if the holders of the Royal Cubit Master copies did not bring in their copy weekly for comparison to the master, the penalty was death.